rickhull/tuning_phreak/README.md

 in a particular pattern.
 The pattern is tangentially important, but what is more important is that these 12 keys provide a simple ordering.
 In 99% of all uses of a piano, we just need a 12 step simple ordering.

+### 12 Steps?

+These 12 steps can be referred to mainly as "semitones" but also sometimes as "half steps".
+A "whole step" always refers to exactly two "half steps".
+A "tone" is always composed of exactly two "semitones".
+"Tones" and "steps" may be used somewhat interchangeably, but keep in mind that "tone" is more of theoretical term, while "step" is more of a pedogogical term".
+We will prefer "tone".

+So technically we have 12 semitones, or half-steps, which correspond to 6 tones.